Malga-Vision/SpaceTime-SonoNet/README.md

 >> set by choosing between 3 configurations (16, 32, and 64).
 >>

-Results of each experiment are stored in the following folder:

 > **<u>logs</u>** / **<u>weights4sononet2d</u>** / **<u>FetalDB</u>**:
->> SonoNet pre-trained weights:
->> - : pretrained weights of all SonoNet configurations (16, 32, and 64 initial
+> pretrained weights of all SonoNet configurations (16, 32, and 64 initial
 >> features) from the FetalDB dataset.
 Each configuration has its own folder (SonoNet-16, SonoNet-32, and SonoNet-64)
 >> where weights are stored in "ckpt_best_loss.pth" file.
 Such files were obtained from those denoted as "old", which
 >> are the ones provided in [this repository](https://github.com/rdroste/SonoNet_PyTorch) (same weights but not directly